BatsResearch/yu-aistats22-code/README.md

 For the underlying weak supervision system, further documentation and tutorials, please see [NPLM repo](https://github.com/BatsResearch/nplm).

+To use the experimental code, please first install the nplm package from [NPLM repo](https://github.com/BatsResearch/nplm).

 This is the codebase for the experiments mentioned in [Learning from Multiple Noisy Partial Labelers](https://arxiv.org/pdf/2106.04530.pdf).

 ## Code Organization